karthiksuresh-101/karthiksuresh-101/README.md

 [Email](mailto:karthiksuresh.priv@gmail.com)

-GitHub Issues / Discussions: Open to chat, collaborate, or answer questions

-Feel free to reach out if you'd like to collaborate on data projects or if you’re a recruiter looking for someone who learns fast, executes consistently, and enjoys making things better with data.
+Feel free to reach out if you'd like to collaborate or ask questions on data projects or if you’re a recruiter looking for someone who learns fast, executes consistently, and enjoys making things better with data.

 ### Fun Facts About Me

-- On the thin line b/w a Ambivert and Extrovert
 - Love to play volleyball
 - Cat & Dog <3
+- Cold Coffee🧋